DecodeGenetics/Ratatosk/README.md

    > Optional with required argument:

-   -M, --min-conf-color2           Minimum confidence threshold to color vertices for 2nd pass (default: 0) -i, --insert-sz                 Insert size of the input paired-end short reads (default: 500) -k, --k1                        Length of short k-mers for 1st pass (default: 31) -K, --k2                        Length of long k-mers for 2nd pass (default: 63)
+   -M, --min-conf-color2           Minimum confidence threshold to color vertices for 2nd pass (default: 0) -C, --min-len-color2            Minimum length of a long read to color vertices for 2nd pass (default: 3000) -i, --insert-sz                 Insert size of the input paired-end short reads (default: 500) -k, --k1                        Length of short k-mers for 1st pass (default: 31) -K, --k2                        Length of long k-mers for 2nd pass (default: 63)